-20 (10) A motor vehicle owned and operated by a nonprofit entity 21 organized for the purpose of furnishing electric service;
+(10) A motor vehicle owned and operated by a nonprofit entity organized the purpose of furnishing electric service;

-(11) A motor carrier engaged in attended services under contract or subcontract with the Department of Health and Human Services or with any agency organized under the Nebraska Community Aging Services Act;

-(12) A motor carrier engaged in residential care transportation services if the motor carrier complies with the requirements of the Department of Health and Human Services adopted, promulgated, and enforced to protect the safety and well-being of the passengers, including insurance, training, and age requirements;

-30 (13) A motor carrier engaged in supported transportation services if31 the motor carrier complies with the requirements of the Department of

-Health and Human Services adopted, promulgated, and enforced to protect the safety and well-being of the passengers, including insurance, training, and age requirements; and

-4 (14) A motor carrier engaged in licensed care transportation services if the motor carrier files a certificate with the commission 5 that such provider meets the minimum driver standards, 6 insurance 7 requirements, and equipment standards prescribed by the commission.
-Insurance requirements established by the commission shall be consistent 8 9 with the insurance requirements established by the Department of Health 10 and Human Services for attended services, residential care transportation services, and supported transportation services.
-11

-12 Sec.
-42. Section 77-3442, Reissue Revised Statutes of Nebraska, is 13 amended to read:
+- (11) A motor carrier engaged in attended services under contract or subcontract with the Department of Health and Human Services or with any agency organized under the Nebraska Community Aging Services Act; - (12) A motor carrier engaged in residential care transportation services if the motor carrier complies with the requirements of the Department of Health and Human Services adopted, promulgated, and enforced to protect the safety and of the passengers, including insurance, training, requirements; - (13) A motor carrier engaged in supported transportation services if the motor carrier complies with the requirements of the Department of Health and Human Services adopted, promulgated, and enforced to protect the safety and well-being of the including insurance, training, passengers, requirements; and - (14) A motor carrier engaged in licensed care transportation services if the motor carrier files a certificate with the commission that such provider meets the minimum driver standards, insurance requirements, and equipment standards prescribed by the commission.
+Insurance requirements established by the commission shall be consistent with the insurance requirements established by the Department of Health and Human Services for attended services, residential care transportation services, and supported transportation services. - Sec.
+42. Section 77-3442, Reissue Revised Statutes of Nebraska, is amended to read:

+- to read:

-14 77-3442 (1) Property tax levies for the support of local governments 15 for fiscal years beginning on or after July 1, 1998, shall be limited to 16 the amounts set forth in this section except as provided in section 17 77-3444.
+77-3442 (1) Property tax levies for the support of local governments for fiscal years beginning on or after July 1, 1998, shall be limited to the amounts set forth in this section except as provided in section 77-3444.